strikerh/ngx-side-page/projects/ngx-side-page/README.md

 ### Injecting Data and Reference

-- `data`: This property is used to inject the data passed to the side page.
+- `main_data`: This property is used to inject the main_data passed to the side page.
 It is of type `SidePageInfo<SidePageExampleComponent>`.
 - `ref`: This property is used to inject the reference to the side page.
 It is of type `SidePageRef<SidePageExampleComponent>`.

 ### Examples